-W.T.KNOX: There is one very vital question about this that has occurred to me, and that is the fear that swinging we shall swing from one extreme to another, -- the fear that the brethren would not feel obligated in their teaching of Christ and Him crucified to also establish the people in the fundamental things that belong to our faith.
+W.T.EVOI: There is one very vital question about this that has coccurred to me, and that is the fear that mainging we shall swing from one extreme to another,-the fear that the brethren would not feel obligated in their teaching of Christ and Him crucified to also establish the people in the fundamental things that belong to our faith.
 Then when another man comes along, an enemy of the truth, he can readily tear down their faith.
-I just want to il: ustrate with the tithing question.
+I just want to illustrate with the tithing question.
 There is no way in which our relation to Jesus Christ can be more beautifully presented than in the tithing.

-A. G. DANIELLS: But it can be presented in this way, that He,
+A. G. DANIELLS: But it can be presented in this way, that He, having purchased this world, reserves that for Himself .:

 W.W.PRESCOTT: I do not want to be quoted as one who believes in leaving this message and going off into the air.
-At the Portland camp-meeting, from which I just game, we had an attendance that filled the great tent and away outside, and night after night I presched to them on the prophecies of Daniel, --the first, second, third, fourth, and fifth chapters, right straight through.
+At the Portland camp-meeting, from which I just came, we had an attendance that filled the great tent and away outside, and night after night I preached to them on the prophecies of Daniel,-the first, second, third, fourth, and fifth chapters, right straight through.
 And I tried to stand on solid ground on those prophecies as the gospel of salvation to people, that they should receive right then and there.
 I do not believe in leaving these great truths at all.
 But I found it necessary in my own experience to restudy these truths and my relation to them, and bring them to the people on that basis.

-E.R.PALMER: Reference has been made to the use of the blackboard and the crayon and the mathematical figuring out of certain propositions in certain prophecies, the time of their fulfillment; etc. These figures have been a great feature in the presentation, both in print and from the desk.
+E.R.PALMER: Reference has been made to the use of the black-board and the crayon and the mathematical figuring out of certain propositions in certain prophecies, the time of their fulfillment, etc. Those figures have been a great feature in the presentation, both in print and from the desk.
 Is this a question of eliminating any of these, or is it a question of putting them into t heir proper setting as a part of the one and only theme?